LocateIT/trends.earth/docs/source/documentation/calculate.rst

    :align: center

 There are several options for calculating the SDG 15.3.1 Indicator.
-LDMS supports calculating the indicator using the same process as was used by the UNCCD for the default data provided to countries for the 2018 reporting process.
+MISLAND supports calculating the indicator using the same process as was used by the UNCCD for the default data provided to countries for the 2018 reporting process.
 The tool also supports customizing this data, or even replacing individual datasets with national-level or other global datasets.